wk275/qbTools-v2/README.md

 docker compose up -d
 docker ps -a
 ```
+If you start qbTools docker containers for the first time all software images will be downloaded.
+This can take some time.
+Subsequent start will be a lot quicker.

 All container names are suffixed by "-qb" .
 5 docker containers should run.
 Please check if their status is stable.